Jingzi2020/CEE498_2020_G1/manuscript.md

 Table: The Overview of Our Models
 {#tbl:our-models}

+ReLU is used as activation function because ReLU often works a little better than a smooth function like the sigmoid, while also being significantly easier to compute [@https://developers.google.com/machine-learning/crash-course] .
+The expression of ReLU is shown in equation @eq:relu

+$$F(x)=max(0,x)$$ {#eq:relu}

-The evaluation of the models’ performances are based on the root mean squared error(RMSE) between the test data and predictions.
+The loss function and evaluation of the models’ performances are based on the root mean squared error(RMSE) between the test data and predictions.
 The equation of RMSE is shown in equation @eq:rmse .

 $$ RMSE = \sqrt{\frac{1}{n}\Sigma_{i=1}^{n}{(observed_i - predicted_i)^2}}$$ {#eq:rmse}